processing/p5.js-web-editor/developer_docs/testing.md

 ### Folder structure
 All tests are directly adjacent to the files that they are testing, as described in the [React docs](https://reactjs.org/docs/faq-structure.html#grouping-by-file-type).
 For example, if you're testing ``examplefolder/Sketchlist.test.jsx``, the test would be in ``examplefolder/Sketchlist.test.jsx``.
 This is so that the tests are as close as possible to the files.
 This also means that any snapshot files will be stored in the same folder, such as ``examplefolder/__snapshots__/Sketchlist.test.jsx.snap``

-CASSIE - WHERE DO WE PUT THE INTEGRATION TESTS?
 Integration tests should be adjacent to the components they're testing.
 They should be called ``ComponentName.integration.test.jsx``

 Manual mocks are in ``__mocks__`` folders are adjacent to the modules that they're mocking.